HaniSafaee/todo-app-python/README.md

 ## Features
 - Add, list, delete, and mark tasks as done
-- Data stored in a local SQLite database
+- Data stored in a local MySQL database

 ## Requirements
 - Python 3.13.3